The Gray's Woods Social Club

 When do we meet?

-Gray's Woods Social Club currently meets once a month on Fridays from 1:45-2:30 in Miss Hackman's classroom.
+Gray's Woods Social Club currently meets once a month on Thursdays or Fridays from 1:45-2:40 in Miss Hackman's classroom.
 Students will miss any instruction occurring in their regular classroom during this time.
 Any homework assigned during Club time will be at the discretion of the regular education teacher.

 Rules and guidelines